postmanlabs/postman-runtime/README.md

         // Enable or disable detailed request-response timings (only supported on Node, ignored in the browser)
         timings: true,

+        // Enable or disable verbose level history (only supported on Node, ignored in the browser)
+        verbose: false,

         // Implicitly add `Cache-Control` system header in request (only supported on Node, ignored in the browser)
         implicitCacheControl: true,